MiguelMDSDP/CustomerManagementWeb/README.md

 4. **CSS Style Enhancements:** Continue to refine and improve the CSS styles throughout the application.
 A polished and visually appealing interface enhances the overall user experience.

-5. **Automated Testing:** Implement automated testing to ensure the reliability and robustness of our application.
+5. **Automated Testing:** Implement automated testing to ensure the reliability and robustness of the application.
 Comprehensive test suites help catch and prevent potential issues early in the development process.

 6. **CI/CD Pipeline:** Establish a Continuous Integration/Continuous Deployment (CI/CD) pipeline to automate the deployment and delivery of new application versions.
 CI/CD streamlines the release process, improving deployment speed and reliability.